studionumero/3DSearch/CONTRIBUTING.md

 # Code review process

-Currently, as the core team is still developing, Pull Requests are being examined on a weekly basis.
+Currently, as the core team is still developing, new commits are being examined on a weekly basis.
 As the team grows and the project has more contributors, this will change.

 # Community